 FROM THE ATLANTIC TO THE SEA OF SAND

 Heading south-east from the Atlantic coastal resorts, follow this desert tour from Agadir, Essaouira, or Taghazout and loop through the Sahara Desert.
 Then travel north across the Anti Atlas and High Atlas mountain ranges to reach Marrakech.

-The itinerary below can be extended with an additional night in the desert at Erg Chigaga Great Dunes.
+The itinerary below can be extended with an additional night in the desert at Erg Chigaga dunes in the Iriqui National Park.

 Click on the images to enlarge / © Images courtesy of M. Dady, R. Fiserova, J. Mellor & Wild Morocco

 Transfer down from Essaouira to the desert frontier (at the town of Foum Zguid) before the desert off-roading begins.

 The drive time will be around 8 hours, but with a morning start from Essaouira the journey will not be rushed.
 Drive through the Argan tree biosphere south of Essaouira and then along the coast road towards Agadir.
 After Agadir, pass via the medieval walled town of Taroudant on the broad Souss River plain, thereafter gaining height gradually as you wind your way through the Anti-Atlas mountains.
 Overnight just outside Foum Zguid at a comfortable guest-house with modern amenities.

 Today, you’ll be able to enjoy a full day in the desert and reach your camp at the Great Dunes of Erg Chigaga in time for lunch.
 The off-road journey to the camp from the end of the tarmac road is 3 hours.
 You’ll be driving through some magnificent remote scenery, via Acacia tree groves, across fossil beds, and the dried salt lake of Iriqui, and then through deeper sand as you join the dune field.